-- 26. The corporate performance framework aligns Council's high level direction to its activities and outcomes, and its purpose is to streamline Council planning and reporting functions. - 27.
+- times a year for the four month periods of July-October, November-February and March-June, with the third being produced to inform the Annual Report. - 31.
+The new framework will require Council activity managers to report by exception and provide meaningful explanation of the level of performance compared to what was planned.
+The Interim Performance Report will utilise Council's new CAMMS reporting tool for the first report presented in November/December 2018. - 32.
 CAMMS has now been introduced to activity managers within Council, and those who will be inputting the information needed to complete the interim performance reporting.
 Strategy and Policy staff, alongside the chief information officer and staff from Services and Assets are running a series of training sessions as we progress this stage of the implementation process.
-This will be a work in progress as we shift reporting tools for the organisation and seek a more efficient and effective way of working.
+This will be a work in progress as we shift reporting tools for the organisation and seek a more efficient and effective way of working. - 33.
+Council staff have also now developed their team business plans and individual performance plans.
+These are an operational level tool to provide staff and elected members with the linkages between Council's overall vision, and align that to the programmes of work, projects and operational requirements to effectively deliver what is promised in the Long Term Plan and Annual Plans.